battery management system

 When thinking about cell health, the cell’s charge capacity comes first.
 The intriguing aspect of charge capacity is that it is somewhat reflected in the cell’s terminal voltage for the majority of chemical reactions.

-Li-ion cells exhibit a very flat shift in terminal voltage about their charge capacity.
+Li-ion cells exhibit a very flat shift in terminal voltage regarding their charge capacity.
 This indicates that a decrease in charge capacity has little effect on the terminal voltage.
 As a result, depending just on the terminal voltage, it is impossible to accurately compute the depth of discharge (DoD) or state of charge (SoC) degrees along their charging/discharge curve.

 Cell temperature monitoring